GoPro to cut about 15 percent of workforce

-GoPro Inc said on Wednesday it would cut about 15 percent of its workforce as the company restructures its once fast-growing action camera business.
+GoPro Inc (GPRO.O) said on Wednesday it would cut about 15 percent of its workforce as the company restructures its once fast-growing action camera business.

 GoPro said it will cut about 200 full-time positions, cancel open positions and shut down its entertainment division as part of the restructuring.